1966 Houston Astros season: August

-On August 11, Lee Maye achieved his first five-hit game as a member of the Astros, during the first contest of a doubleheader.
-Bob Aspromonte walloped a grand slam, during the second inning off Robin Roberts.
+On August 11, outfielder Lee Maye achieved his first five-hit game as a member of the Astros, during the first contest of a doubleheader.
+Bob Aspromonte walloped a grand slam, during the second inning off former teammate Robin Roberts.
 Chuck Harrison doubled and tripled.
-However, Randy Hundley hit for the cycle with three runs batted in for the Chicago Cubs as they defeated Houston, 9–8.
+However, Randy Hundley hit for the cycle with three runs batted in for the Chicago Cubs to lead a defeat of Houston, 9–8.